Varicose Veins Treatment

 What Is Skin Pigmentation?

-Skin pigmentation or hyperpigmentation is a prevalent condition consisting of patches of skin that become darker in color than the
+Skin pigmentation or hyperpigmentation is a prevalent condition consisting of patches of skin that become darker in color than the surrounding skin.
+It is harmless

 Call us WhatsApp